bol0gna/buildyourownlisp/README.md

 # learning-c

 Collection of various things I'm working on as a way to learn C. Links to the resources are also included.
+Crossed out links are to resources whose work I've already finished.

 ### Resources